 Price is per person, double occupancy.
 For a single room (available only in Stockholm and at the Icehotel), add $800 for 2014 and $900 in 2015.
-Airfare is not included.
-Round-trip economy air between New York and Stockholm, Sweden, is estimated from $750.
-Internal round-trip group air between Stockholm and Kiruna is estimated at $750.
+International airfare to/from Stockholm and airfare within Sweden is not included in the adventure cost.
+The group flight within Sweden is $750 (subject to change).
 Upgrade to an Ice Suite at the Icehotel for $300 per person (double occupancy) and $450 per person (single occupancy).

 GROUP SIZE: 8–15

 See special terms and conditions for this adventure.

 While on the dogsledding expedition, we will be mushing for 4 to 6 hours per day (15 to 18 miles) on moderate to steep grades.
 No previous experience is necessary, although you should have good balance and the stamina to endure full days in the snow, and be willing to participate in the feeding and harnessing of the dogs.
 We will stay 4 nights in rustic homesteads and wilderness cabins, 3 nights in first-class hotels, and 1 night at the Icehotel, where you will have the option to sleep in the hotel’s warm or cold accommodations.